gaerfield/2020-01_ktws/README.md

 ## Create some new REST-Services

 We have Movie-Database and want to gather some trivial infos.
 Create some new Services in "MovieService", and collect for example:
-* movies group by rating (0-1, 1-2, 1-3, etc.) and give a count of movies within this groups
+* movies group by score (0-1, 1-2, 2-3, etc.) and give a count of movies within this groups
 * top 10 studios by number of productions
 * directors grouped by number of productions with top 3 by average score, i.e.:
 ```string